 Board of Trustees

-Hayley is a Chartered Accountant and senior manager at KPMG Hamilton, of which she has been a part for over 13 years.
-She has experience in all things accounting related, is passionate about making a difference to business through quality advisory work and currently works with a large number of clients across a range of sizes and industries.
+Hayley is a Chartered Accountant and senior manager at KPMG Hamilton, of which she has been a part for over 18 years.
+She has experience in all things accounting related, is passionate about making a difference to business through quality advisory work and currently works with many clients across a range of sizes and industries.
 She has managed a large team within the Private Enterprise division and has experience in managing multiple projects and deadlines, service delivery and staff development.
 She is also on the KPMG National Communities Team, heading Corporate Social Responsibility for the Hamilton office.